fastapi-mvc/fastapi-mvc/README.md

 This exception combined with `http_exception_handler` method allows you to use it the same manner as you'd use `FastAPI.HTTPException` with one difference.
 You have freedom to define returned response body, whereas in `FastAPI.HTTPException` content is returned under "detail" JSON key.
 In this application custom handler is added in `asgi.py` while initializing FastAPI application.
-This is needed in order to handle custom HTTException globally.
+This is needed in order to handle it globally.

 [Example usage in ready controller](https://github.com/rszamszur/fastapi-mvc-template/blob/master/fastapi_mvc_template/app/controllers/api/v1/ready.py)